anko/xwincat/readme.markdown

 Then, whenever a window changes position or size, it sends `window <window_id>
 <x> <y> <width> <height>`.

+Popup windows (with the `override_redirect`-flag set) are ignored by default, but can be enabled if you want them with the `-popups` flag.

 If you passed `-time`, an epoch timestamp is additionally printed at the end of `window` lines.